 Backlinks…you either love them or you hate them - either way, they're still considered an important ranking factor in SEO.
 In fact, pages ranking in position 1 on Google’s SERP have an average of 3.8x more backlinks than pages ranking in positions 2-10.
 This demonstrates the importance of having a good number of backlinks from referring domains.

-That said, it’s not just a numbers game, and any old backlink won’t do…in fact, it could even damage your E-A-T score.
-E-A-T stands for Expertise, Authority and Trustworthiness, these signals let search engines know whether your site’s pages are reliable and safe…and it’s especially important for “your money or your life” content (i.e. health & finance) as the content could influence a person’s safety and financial stability.
+That said, it’s not just a numbers game, and any old backlink won’t do…in fact, it could even damage your E-E-A-T score.
+E-E-A-T stands for Experience, Expertise, Authority and Trustworthiness, these signals let search engines know whether your site’s pages are reliable and safe…and it’s especially important for “your money or your life” content (i.e. health & finance) as the content could influence a person’s safety and financial stability.

 However, you’ll be pleased to know that you can remove toxic backlinks so that any sites with low authority or ones that appear “spammy” don’t harm your SEO efforts.
 Google has shared information on combating these unwanted links.